 Cheddar Cheese – You can use pre-shredded cheese but I like to shred/grate my own from the block.
 It’s cheaper and it doesn’t have all the anti-caking agents on the cheese which can make it hard to mix into the dip.

 Horseradish – I like to use prepared horseradish but you can grate your own fresh (I would use half the amount if using fresh) or you can use horseradish sauce.

-STEP ONE: Start with softened cream cheese and shredded cheddar.
+First: Start with softened cream cheese and shredded cheddar.
 Mix until combined.
 The mixture will be stiff.

-STEP TWO: Add in the mustard and spices and mix to combine.
+Second: Add in the mustard and spices and mix to combine.

-STEP THREE: Add in the beer and Worcestershire to loosen it up and combine completely.
+Third: Add in the beer and Worcestershire to loosen it up and combine completely.
 Serve immediately or keep in the fridge until ready to serve.